 Setting your own personal KPIs around fitness

-You won’t find industry icons like Rand Fishkin without a trusty Fitbit, not to mention a story about how it’s changed his life.
+PS.
+You won’t find industry icons like Rand Fishkin without a trusty Fitbit on, not to mention a story about how it’s changed his life.

 Health apps like MyFitnessPal give regular Joe users like myself the ability to track nutrition and calories without a degree in health sciences.
 Communities like Reddit’s r/loseit are turning tracked stats into rallying calls and inspirational stories to keep us all going.

 Setting your own personal KPIs around focus